$1 MILLION +

 This is why the Manitoba Museum is so important to our province.
 The Museum has been telling Manitoba’s stories to Manitobans and visitors for generations.
 Indeed, parents often share stories with their kids about their own first encounter with the Museum’s bison diorama, or about their first breath-taking glimpse of the Nonsuch ship.
 The joy of discovery and learning endures.
 The pride for “our museum” is palpable.
 Our Museum informs us, as Manitobans, and tells our essential stories that bridge language, culture, ethnicity and age.

-The Manitoba Museum has now embarked on a major gallery renewal project, entitled Bringing our Stories Forward, which includes a visionary investment from our community that will transform one of our province’s most vital cultural institutions.
+The Manitoba Museum has completed a major gallery renewal project, entitled Bringing our Stories Forward.
+We thank our community for their visionary investment that has transformed one of our province’s most vital cultural institutions.

 Bringing our Stories Forward is part of a longer-term, 3-step project for renewal that dovetails with our Vision to “shape Manitoba’s future by expanding knowledge, sharing stories and encouraging discovery.”
 Informed by what we learned through community consultation, our Capital Renewal Vision has been mapped out into 3 steps.
 Each step builds on its predecessor, raising the level of engagement and excitement.
 Each step generates revenue to help fund the next step and, just as important, keeps our doors open to the public throughout this transformation.